codefresh-io/cap-docs.codefresh.io/_docs/testing/sonarqube-integration.md

 max-width="80%"
 %}

-Once the analysis is complete, visit the SonarQube dashboard and see the recent analysis of the project.
+Once the analysis is complete, go to the SonarQube dashboard and see the recent analysis of the project.

 {% include image.html
 lightbox="true"